 HOWTO: Create dynamic chain from spline

-Follow this tutorial and create a simple spline with a series of approx. 6-15 points placed evenly over the line.
+Follow this tutorial and create a simple spline with a series of approximatly 6-15 points placed evenly over a line.

-Right-click on spline actor in Scene window and select option Add spline mode.
-This will create a spline model rendering actor as a child to a spline.
-It will draw a model between the spline segments.
+Right-click on the spline actor in the Scene window and select the option Add spline model.
+This will create a spline model rendering actor as a child of the spline.
+It will draw a model between the spline's segments.
 In this example it will be used to draw chain segments.

-Then, set the model you want to draw over the spline.
-You can use one of the in-build primitives, such as a box or cylinder if you don't have your own chain/rope/cable model.
-Also, remember to use Pre Transform property to adjust the model rotation, scale and translation to the spline so it will look as desired.
+Now set the model you want to draw over the spline.
+You can use one of the built-in primitives, such as a box or cylinder if you don't have your own chain/rope/cable model.
+Also, remember to use the Pre Transform property to adjust the model rotation, scale and translation so the spline will look as desired.

-If you want to use custom material for the spline model ensure to use material domain set to Deformable.
-It uses a special shader to deform mesh over the spline curve.
+If you want to use a custom material for the spline model ensure the material domain is set to Deformable.
+In this way a special shader is used to deform the mesh over the spline curve.
 Also, it supports tessellation to improve model geometry for highly bent meshes.

-Right-click again on spline actor in Scene window and select option Add spline rope body.
-This actor when added to Spline as a child runs physical simulation over that spline points.
-The result is highly efficient rope simulation which can be used on cables, chains, and cables in the level to add more dynamism to them.
+Right-click again on the spline actor in the Scene window and select the option Add spline rope body.
+When this actor is added as a child to a Spline runs a physical simulation over that spline's points.
+The result is a highly efficient rope simulation which can be used on chains and cables in the scene to add more dynamic movement to them.

-Feel free to adjust rope body properties such as gravity scale or other simulation settings.
-You can also make the spline endpoint attached to other actors which will make chain both tips constrained.
+Feel free to adjust the rope body properties such as gravity, scale or other simulation settings.
+You can also attach the spline endpoint to other actors which will make both tips constrained.